-Statement of estimated regulatory costs (SERC) regulations do not require consideration of the potential benefits of the Rules; however, potential benefits are significant and are therefore summarized below for context.
+The SERC regulations do not require consideration of the potential benefits of the Rules; however, potential benefits are significant and are therefore summarized below for context.
 In addition to benefits in the reservation and contributing waterbodies, the success and benefits the public will receive from the KRRP are based largely on re-establishing more natural hydrological characteristics within the river and so supporting healthy vegetation, fish and wildlife populations.